BitsJayMehta173/Nir-world-food-graph-model/README.md

 # AIM

-Creating World Wide Zero Food Scaricity Solution For Future Generations The idea works just like the NETWORK BUT I AM ADDING UP THE ALGORITHMS TO CREATE A MORE EFFICIENT SOLUTION AND AVOID CONFLITS IN THE NETWORK.
+Creating World Wide Zero Food Scarcity Solution For Future Generations The idea works just like the NETWORK BUT I AM ADDING UP THE ALGORITHMS TO CREATE A MORE EFFICIENT SOLUTION AND AVOID CONFLITS IN THE NETWORK.
 Visualizing the viability using the graph DS
 Trying to Calculate the overall data and actions required per day/week